waleedconan/child-protection-sql-portfolio/README.md

 ## 🔍 Methodology
 - Data is **fictional** and intended for demonstration purposes.
-- It simulates monthly reporting from UNHCR child protection implementing partners using the ActivityInfo platform.
+- It simulates monthly reporting from Agency child protection implementing partners using the ActivityInfo platform.
 - Key indicators and service delivery data were created in line with common CP reporting practices.
-- UNHCR field focal points are assumed to ensure data quality and consistency.
+- Agency field focal points are assumed to ensure data quality and consistency.
 - Analysis is conducted using **SQL** and will later be visualized using **Power BI**.

 ## 📊 SQL Coverage